-How many hours have you spent in front of the computer this week?
-What about the television?
+How many hours have you spent in front of the TV this week?
+What about your computer?
 The truth is, most of us recognise that it’s not just the under-30s who are spending too long slumped in front of a screen and that this sedentary lifestyle just isn’t doing us any favours.

 The science is simple.
 Keeping fit and active not only adds extra years to your life but also ensures better quality living.
 The general advice is to try to work at least 150 minutes of moderate aerobic activity into your week.

 But what if you don’t fancy the thought of pounding the treadmill in a gym?
 If you’re anything like me, the last thing you want is to find yourself face-to-face with yet another screen!